Peter King's Monday Morning QB: The NFL Catch Rule

 On Sunday afternoon, inside a ballroom at the Ritz Carlton, the NFL’s eight-man Competition Committee milled about after briefing NFL commissioner Roger Goodell on the rules proposal that the league hopes will clear up once and for all what a catch is.
 (I’m not optimistic it will.)
 In the front of the room, prepping the plays he wanted to show me that were at the crux of the proposed new rule, NFL vice president of officiating Al Riveron riffed on the rewrite of the complex rule.

 “The Competition Committee rewrote the catch rule, basically, over the last two months,” Riveron said, with the infamous Dez Bryant play paused on the screen at the front of the room.
 “Totally.
-And it’s broken down in three basic things: Control, two feet down or a body part down, and a football move.
+And it’s broken down in three basic things: control, two feet down or a body part down, and a football move.
 We took away the element of going to the ground.
 Once they fulfill these three steps, it’s over.”

 Riveron ran the Dez tape.
 The play, Bryant’s controversial non-catch in the 2014 NFC divisional playoff game against Green Bay, is three years and two months old.
-In the eyes of the Competition Committee, it’s the Zapruder Film.
+In the eyes of the Competition Committee, it’s the Zapruder film.

 “One of the examples we use as a football move is a third step,” Riveron said.
 “So watch Dez.”

-Bryant catches the ball at the Packer 5-yard line, high above Sam Shields.
+Bryant catches the ball at the Packers’ 5-yard line, high above Sam Shields.
 “Control,” Riveron said.

 Bryant left foot down at the 5.
 “One,” Riveron said.